 Those guidelines allow an appraisal to be based on the “as is” condition of the property provided there are no conditions that affect the safety, soundness, or structural integrity of the property.
 If those conditions do exist, the property must be appraised subject to completion of the specific alterations or repairs (“as repaired”) and a completion report must be obtained from the appraiser prior to delivery of the mortgage to Fannie Mae.

-Mortgage loans originated in accordance with this section must be delivered to Fannie Mae no later than two years from the date of the disaster declaration by FEMA.
+Loans originated in accordance with this section must be delivered to Fannie Mae no later than two years from the date of the disaster declaration by FEMA.

-Mortgage loans delivered under these guidelines must include SFC 416 as part of the delivery data.
+Loans delivered under these guidelines must include SFC 416 as part of the delivery data.

 The table below provides references to the Announcements that have been issued that are related to this topic.